-The Sanskrit Honours programme seeks to introduce various genres of Sanskrit literature: from the early Vedic to Classical prose, poetry and drama, to the contemporary.
-Traditional disciplines like vyakarana, darshana and kavvyashastra also form a part of the curriculum.
-The detailed CBCS syllabus followed by the Department is available on the Delhi University website.

-Short modules on Indian science, linguistics and philosophy of language, reasoning and ontology, aesthetics and Indian theatre, mathematics and astronomy have been introduced.
-Further, to equip Sanskrit students for the study of Indian history, courses in epigraphy, paleography and chronology have also been added to the programme.
+Traditional disciplines like vyakarana, darshana, natyshastra and kavvyashastra also form a part of the curriculum.
+The course has modules on Indian society and polity, linguistics and philosophy of language, Indian logic and debate, ontology and epistemology, aesthetics and Indian theatre.
+Further, to equip Sanskrit students for the study of Indian history, there is a course in epigraphy, paleography and chronology.
+To pursue this course, a person must be sufficiently familiar with the basics of the Sanskrit language and also be willing to consistently work hard.